 When she asked the Panera employee

 where it usually went, they told her that they “dump it at the end of the day.”
 Learning this inspired her to start Food Link.
 What began with a simple bread donation has now flourished into a thousand-pound delivery service to food banks and distributors throughout the Greater Boston area.

-Julie Kremer and Christian Bailey Rebecca Isaacson and Christina Knight (FarmLink volunteers) (delivery driver)
+Julie Kremer and Christian Bailey Rebecca Isaacson and Christina Knight (delivery driver) (Farmlink Project team members)

-Like FarmLink, both Wally and Julie saw the problem of food going to waste and decided to do what they could to become part of the solution.
+Like The Farmlink Project, both Wally and Julie saw the problem of food going to waste and decided to do what they could to become part of the solution.
 From the farm to the food banks and the link in between, as Julie said, “We are all working from a different direction to accomplish the same thing.”